Lesson MINI

 a)

 Print one zoomed-in detail from the image for each group.
-Images can be found on ImageQuest or another approved royalty-free source.
+Images can be found on Britannica School, ImageQuest or another approved royalty-free source.
 For example, you might crop the image of The Death of Socrates by Jacques-Louis David into four zoomed-in images: Socrates, draped in white, on the bed; Plato, wearing gray, at the end of the bed; Xanthippe, in the background, looking back as she walks up the stairs; and Crito wearing orange, sitting next to the bed.

 b)